-History of the fortress
+History of the Fortress

-Located at the crossroads of the three provinces of Anjou, Poitou and Touraine, the rocky spur where the Royal Fortress of Chinon stands is a strategic area occupied and highly sought-after since ancient times.
+Located at the crossroads of the three provinces of Anjou, Poitou and Touraine, the rocky spur where the Royal Fortress of Chinon stands, is a strategic area occupied and highly sought-after since ancient times.

 In 1205, after a long siege, the King of France Philippe Augustus gained control of the fortress and built several towers.

 In 1308, the site was the setting for a key event in the history of the Knights Templar.
-The Grand Master Jacques de Molay and a some high dignitaries were imprisoned there before being sentenced and burned in Paris.
+The Grand Master Jacques de Molay and some high dignitaries were imprisoned there before being sentenced and burned in Paris.

 It was in 1429, during the Hundred Years’ War, when Charles VII’s legitimacy as the next king of France was impugned, that Joan of Arc came to meet him at the fortress.
 She came after an 11 - day ride - a genuine feat at the time - to assure him of his legitimacy and convince him to get crowned in Reims.
 This famous encounter was an important turning point in the Hundred Years' War.